 03 of 10

-To make these cheery ladybugs, you'll need some patio paint, smooth rocks, and a few other simple materials.
+To make Crafts by Amanda's cheery ladybugs, you'll need some patio paint, smooth rocks, and a few other simple materials.
 When you're done, you can place these adorable little ladybugs all around your garden to add some beautiful spots of color and complement your flowers.
 You can even bring some indoors and place near houseplants, or wherever you want pretty bursts of color around the house!

 04 of 10